Systematic investigation of trace anomaly contribution in nucleon mass: introduction

-Currently, one of the feasible research methods on the trace anomaly is through the direct lattice QCD calculation \cite{latice}.
-In addition, the trace anomaly contribution can be calculated from the scattering between the quarkonium and the nucleon \cite{I,light,vmd,nature,Hatta:2018sqd,Hatta:2019lxo,Hatta:2018ina,wr}.
-This implies that we can study the trace anomaly based on the existing photoproduction experimental data by combining the above process with the vector meson photoproduction process under the vector meson dominance\ (VMD) model \cite{vmd}.
-There have been some studies on the trace anomaly contribution of proton \cite{I,light,nature,wr,latice}, but not yet on neutron.
-One of the purposes of this work is to extract the trace anomaly contribution of neutron mass under the VMD model for the first time.
-As another purpose, we will further analyze the factors affecting the anomaly contribution.
-In our previous work \cite{I}, by observing the trace anomaly distribution extracted from the experimental $J/\psi$ photoproduction cross section, we discovered the energy dependence problem of the VMD method and solved it by remoulding the model.
-We further extended the work to other vector meson photoproduction processes \cite{light}, showing that the trace anomaly contributions from different processes are not the same, although they are all relatively small.
-Such results bring the nucleon anomaly contribution a large error, these inspire us to further analyze the affecting factors in order to give a more accurate proportion of the trace anomaly part.
+Although there have been some studies on the trace anomaly contribution of proton \cite{I,light,nature,wr,latice}, not yet on neutron.
+One of the purposes of this work is to first extract the trace anomaly contribution of neutron mass under the VMD model.
+As another purpose, we will further analyze the factors affecting the nucleon anomaly contribution.
+After work \cite{I}, we further extended the work to other vector meson photoproduction processes with the improved method \cite{light}, showing that the trace anomaly contributions from different processes are not the same, although they are all relatively small.
+Such results bring the nucleon anomaly contribution another non-negligible error, these inspire us to further analyze the affecting factors in order to give a more accurate proportion of the trace anomaly part.
 A comprehensive analysis will be discussed in detail in summary, and the research direction of obtaining higher precision nucleon trace anomaly contribution is pointed out.
 In part before the summary, the influence of one of the parameter $\alpha_{s}$, which has a sizable inaccurate precision \cite{QCD 2016,2018,1992,effective 2007,2008,charge 2022,low 2022,HERMES 1997,HERMES 1998,g1(p) 1998,HERMES 2003,HERMES 2007,Novel 2022}, on the nucleon anomaly contribution is first studied numerically.
 To achieve this, we adopt two sets of $\alpha_{s}$ on the extraction named $\alpha_{A}$ and $\alpha_{B}$, one set of $\alpha_{s}$ ($\alpha_{A}$) comes from some previous prediction and fitting result \cite{phi 0.770,OR alpha s}, another group ($\alpha_{B}$) comes from a recent work \cite{machine} on predicting $\alpha_{s}$ based on machine learning methods and large amounts of experimental data.

 The structure of the paper is as follows.
 After the introduction, the review of the calculation method VMD model is in Sec. \ref{sec:model}, the corresponding numerical results are in Sec. \ref{sec:result}, and finally Sec. \ref{sec:sum} gives a summary.